Hit by a car while walking in Los Angeles? We’re here to fight for you.

 How El Dabe Ritter Trial Lawyers Can Help After a Pedestrian Accident in Los Angeles

-We handle all types of pedestrian accident cases.
-If you or your loved one was hurt in a pedestrian crash, please do not hesitate to contact us at our Los Angeles law office for a free, fully confidential initial consultation.
+If you or a loved one has been hurt in a pedestrian accident, contact our Los Angeles office today for a free, confidential consultation.

 Here are some of the things we can do for your recovery: